An official website of the United States government

 Advanced Search Options

-FALLS CHURCH, Virginia – The Defense Health Agency announced that TRICARE beneficiaries in Mississippi may receive emergency prescription refills now through Sept.
-20, 2024, due to Hurricane Francine.
+FALLS CHURCH, Va. – The Defense Health Agency has announced that TRICARE beneficiaries in 11 Alabama counties may receive emergency prescription refills now through Jan.
+9, 2025, due to storm damage.

-FALLS CHURCH, Virginia – The Defense Health Agency announced that TRICARE beneficiaries in Washoe County, Nevada, may receive emergency prescription refills now through Sept.
-17, 2024, due to the Davis Fire.
+FALLS CHURCH, Va. – The Defense Health Agency has announced that TRICARE beneficiaries in 20 Mississippi counties may receive emergency prescription refills now through Jan.
+9, 2025, due to tornado damage.

 The appearance of hyperlinks does not constitute endorsement by the Department of Defense of non-U.S. Government sites or the information, products, or services contained therein.
 Although the Defense Health Agency may or may not use these sites as additional distribution channels for Department of Defense information, it does not exercise editorial control over all of the information that you may find at these locations.
 Such links are provided consistent with the stated purpose of this website.